polterguy/camphora-five/README.md

 However, if you want a more manual installation path, you can download the latest release, unzip it, and move the unzipped root folder into your _"core/p5.webapp/modules"_ folder.
-If you choose this path, you should rename the folder, removing any version information, making sure your module folder is called exactly _"magic-menu"_.
+If you choose this path, you should rename the folder, removing any version information, making sure your module folder is called exactly _"camphora-five"_.
 Installation through the Bazar also requires you having some sort of GnuPG client on your machine/server.
 If you don't want to fiddle with installing GnuPG, you can resort to download the latest zip file release directly.